 My student and I have read and understand the rules, policies, and expectations as they apply to

-Mrs. Dopp’s class.
-By signing this we agree to abide by and uphold the rules set forth.
+Dr. Dopp’s class.
+By signing this agreement, we agree to abide by and uphold the rules set forth.

 My student and I have read the syllabus and the current film lists thoroughly and understand that all the films listed may be partially viewed, viewed in full, and/or discussed at length.

-Syllabus and film lists can be accessed on Mrs. Dopp’s website Film Studies page.
+Syllabus and film lists can be accessed on Dr. Dopp’s website Film Studies page.

 If you have any comments, questions, or concerns regarding curriculum and/or supplemental materials, please don’t hesitate to contact me via email at email@example.com

 Printed Student Name ____________________________ Class: ______________ Period _____